 From our own experience, it is worth addressing biases in decisions making.
 We think that with a few simple steps noticeable improvements can be made.
 Let us take a good example from the TED talk by J. Marshall Shepherd: “3 kinds of bias that shape your worldview”.
 In short, here we present three points on how to make better decisions:

 - Taking inventory of your own biases and where they come from.

 - Then to evaluate your sources, what do you consume your information from?

 - Speak out, share how you evaluated your biases and evaluated your sources.

 Constantly re-evaluating our perceptions and seeking if we hold a right interpretation of the information obtained is a necessity in business to remain relevant.
-Unlike with science, in business, you find grey areas, hence, acknowledging the other’s beliefs is essential for effective communication.
+Unlike science, in business, you find grey areas.
+Hence, acknowledging the other’s beliefs is essential for effective communication.
 Foresight and evaluating options will go a long way.

-At drkv “Our mission is to enhance individual and organizational health and performance.”
-In our incubator, when developing new ideas, we search first to understand the current environment to be able to create viable solutions.
-We take inventory of our biases and go through thorough research in the development stage to identify pieces of evidence to build upon, filtering out misinformation.
+At drkv “Our mission is to enhance individual and organizational health and performance.”.
+In our incubator, we aim first to understand the current environment so to be able to create viable solutions.
+We take note of our biases and go through thorough research in the development stage to identify pieces of evidence to build upon, filtering out misinformation.